 Printed Bristol Pounds can not be exchanged directly for sterling but traders members can pay printed Bristol Pounds into their accounts at Bristol Credit Union or any of the other £B Cash Points.

 Bristol Pounds can easily be exchanged for sterling from members Bristol pound accounts at no cost.
 However we do ask member businesses to make reasonable efforts to spend the money with other members.
 Keeping Bristol Pounds circulating is the best way to maximise the scheme's benefits.
 Remember that changing back to sterling increases the amount of money that will leak out of the Bristol area.

 - How does taking Bristol Pounds affect my tax liability?

-This is not a tax dodge.
 For tax purposes all Bristol Pound transactions are treated as if they were made in sterling.
 So this will not affect how you declare your revenues, expenses and any taxable profits to HMRC.
 Likewise VAT should be charged based on the price of goods as normal.
 On completing VAT returns, payments to HMRC must be made in sterling.

 For internal accounting purposes, your online Bristol Pound account will have various transaction reports available which can easily be exported or printed.

 - Does my business have to accept full payment in the currency?

 In becoming a member, a business is making a firm commitment to accept Bristol Pounds in payment for goods and services.
 We will work with business members to find effective ways of spending any Bristol Pounds received.